Josip Broz Tito: Family and personal life

 Another residence was maintained at Lake Bled, while the grounds at Karađorđevo were the site of "diplomatic hunts".
 By 1974 Tito had at his disposal 32 official residences, large and small, the yacht Galeb ("seagull"), a Boeing 727 as the presidential aeroplane, and the Blue Train.
 After his death, the presidential Boeing 727 was sold to Aviogenex, the Galeb remained docked in Montenegro, and the Blue Train was stored in a Serbian train shed for over two decades.
 While Tito was the person who held the office of president for by far the longest period, the associated property was not private, and much of it continues to be used by national governments, as public property or for use by high-ranking officials.

 Tito claimed to speak Serbo-Croatian, German, Russian, and some English.
 His official biographer and then fellow Central Committee-member Vladimir Dedijer said in 1953 that he spoke "Serbo-Croatian ...
 Russian, Czech, Slovenian ...
-German (with a Viennese accent) ... understands and reads French and Italian ... [and] also speaks Kazakh."
+German (with a Viennese accent) ... understands and reads French and Italian ... [and] also speaks Kazakh".
+Gunther found that Tito's comprehension of English was excellent, but he was reluctant to speak it.
 At the 38th World Esperanto Congress held in Zagreb in 1953, Tito revealed his knowledge of Esperanto, which he had learned during his time in prison.

 In his youth, Tito attended Catholic Sunday school and was later an altar boy.
 After an incident where he was slapped and shouted at by a priest when he had difficulty helping the priest remove his vestments, Tito did not cross another church's threshold.
 As an adult, he identified as an atheist.

 Every federal unit had a town or city with historical significance to World War II renamed to include Tito's name.
 The largest of these was Titograd, now Podgorica, the capital city of Montenegro.
 With the exception of Titograd, the cities were renamed simply by the addition of the adjective Titov 'Tito's'.
 The names reverted to their original names after the Fall of Communism.
 The cities were: